Comara17/musicBot/README.md

 # How to use

-First install node.js (https://nodejs.org/en/)
+1. First install node.js (https://nodejs.org/en/)

-From bash, navigate to the repo directory and run 'npm install'
+2. Using windows command prompt, type 'cd C:/Users/User/path/to/musicBot' to navigate to the repo directory.

+3. Run 'npm install'.

-Once your packages have installed, run 'node bot.js'.
+4. Once your packages have installed, run 'node bot.js'.